rsmp-nordic/rsmp_simulator/Documents/Manual_RSMPGS2.rst

 RSMPGS2 is always removing CR/LF, tabs and the ending form feed (FF) before deserializing.

-If ``Show decoded times`` is selected, then RSMPGS2 will show the time stamp in in both UTC and local time.

 .. image:: img/select_debug.png
    :align: left
    :width: 50%